 Luckily the Yoshino Somei cherry blossoms were at full bloom at that time.

 The weeping cherry trees Kakounodate is famous for were already finished

 At least I got to see some more awesome Hanafubuki there!

 The day the strong rain hit I went to Osorezan (Mt.
-Osore, a volcano) on the Shimokita peninsula in Akita Prefecture.
+Osore, a volcano) on the Shimokita peninsula in Aomori Prefecture.

 It’s truly a holy and beautiful place and along with Mt.
 Koya in Wakayama Prefecture and Mt.
 Hiei in Kyoto is ranked as one of the 3 most sacred places in Japan!!

 You can only visit from May to October which makes it even more special!

 After the strong rain and wind hit Tohoku the weather stayed horrible for the rest of my vacation.